akkamin/threejs_example/README.md

     -it took a while to figure out the exporting format in blender.
     I also attached the blender file for refernece.
-    In order to view it you will need to download blender and install the gltf addon however, links are in the landing page
+    In order to view it you will need to download blender and install the gltf addon, links are in the landing page